Overview

 The first time through,

-the loop body adds 1 to the old value of len
+the loop body adds 1 to the old value of len,

 producing 1,

-to refer to that new value.
+and updates len to refer to that new value.

 The next time around,

-vowel
+vowel is e,

-and len
+and len is 1,

-is updated to 2.
+so len is updated to 2.

 After three more updates,

-is 5;
+len is 5;

-since there’s nothing left in aeiou
+since there’s nothing left in aeiou for Octave to process,

-the loop finishes and the disp
+the loop finishes and the disp statement tells us our final answer.

 Note that a loop variable is just a variable that’s being used to record progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well: